This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the best things to do from the coastal regions of the Riviera Maya is scuba diving.
 Yep, the waters surrounding the beachy towns of Playa del Carmen and Tulum are teeming with marine life, from sea turtles to whale sharks and plenty of tropical fish.
 And, in Tulum, you can take your dive up a notch and scuba dive in a cenote!

-There are heaps of scuba diving tours available in both these areas, and the great thing is that no matter your ability, you’ll be able to find a suitable tour.
+There are heaps of great scuba diving spots in Playa del Carmen and Tulum, and the great thing is that no matter your ability, you’ll be able to find a suitable tour.

 If you’re a beginner, then this discovery dive with an experienced instructor from Playa del Carmen is the best option for you.
 Before venturing into the open water, you will learn the basics of diving and practice your newly-learned skills in a swimming pool.
 Then your experienced guide will transport you by boat to the middle of the ocean, where you’ll get to dive in two different spots.
 No certification is needed for this particular tour!